Priyam-jain123/whatsapp_chatbot/README.md

 This is a Whatsapp chatbot that is capable of receiving orders for small business.

 ---

-At current version the chatbot is able to repond to some basic keywords.
+At current version the chatbot is now NLP enabled and is now able to make a conversation with the user.

-Future works:
+---

--Being integrated with NLP to ensure responses to more general language.
+-Next I am going to add context to chat bot, it will then be able to talk by keeping its products in mind.